lindacom/api/Node api projects/products-orders/README.md

 12. run the application - node server.js
 13. open the browser to localhost port 3000 - http://localhost:3000/

-N.b. whenever you make a change to files you need to restart the server
+N.b. whenever you make a change to files you need to restart the server.
+Alternatively you can install a package called nodemon to automaticaly restart server when change is made

+1. npm install nodemon
+2. in the package.json file add "start": "nodemon server.js" in the scripts section
+3. then to start the application enter npm start in the commandline

+logging package for node js

+1. npm install --save morgan
+2. then add the package to the app file - const morgan = require('morgan');
+3. use morgan in the app file - app.use(morgan('dev'));